Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 What is LWC, and why did it replace Aura?

 LWC is Salesforce's UI framework introduced in 2019, built on the Web Components standard.
-Standard means: <my-component> is a real browser primitive, not a Salesforce-specific abstraction.
-The same skills (web components, modern JavaScript, Shadow DOM) work outside Salesforce too.
+Standard means <my-component> is a real browser primitive, not a Salesforce-specific abstraction.
+The same skills (web components, modern JavaScript, Shadow DOM) work outside Salesforce too, which is why an LWC developer's resume looks more like a generic front-end developer's resume than an Aura developer's did.

-Aura, by contrast, was Salesforce's first answer to "we need a modern UI framework" — built before Web Components were standardized.
-It worked, but it was Salesforce-specific, slow at scale, and required learning Aura-only patterns.
+Aura, by contrast, was Salesforce's first answer to "we need a modern UI framework."
+It was built before Web Components were standardized.
+It worked, but it was Salesforce-specific, slow at scale, and required learning Aura-only patterns that translated to nothing else in the industry.
+The performance gap was the bigger problem.
+Aura's rendering pipeline added meaningful overhead on every state change, and on big record pages with many components, it showed.

 In 2026, the rule is: all new development is LWC.
-Aura is supported but won't get new investment.
-If you're maintaining an Aura org, plan a gradual migration as you touch components.
+Aura is supported but will not get new investment.
+If you are maintaining an Aura org, plan a gradual migration as you touch components.
+Greenfield projects should not contain a single Aura component, with one exception: certain admin-facing tools in Setup are still Aura-only, and you sometimes have to wrap them.

 Setting up your environment

-- Salesforce Extensions Pack — search the VS Code marketplace for "Salesforce Extension Pack" by Salesforce.
+- Salesforce Extensions Pack: search the VS Code marketplace for "Salesforce Extension Pack" by Salesforce.
 Install.
+This bundle gives you syntax highlighting, deploy/retrieve commands, and the Org Browser.

 - Salesforce CLI (